priyatam/pie/docs/spec.md

 _prepare_
 > Prepare crust: prepare content in Markdown or Plain Text with YAML metadata.
 A content can be anything: blog, page, interactive search, live feed, etc.,

-_add_recipes_
+_mix_
-> Add templates with Mustache, logic with Python functions (Mustache Lambdas) and themes with Bootstrap.
+> Add templates with Mustache, logic with Python functions (Mustache Lambdas), and themes with Bootstrap.

 _bake_
-> Compile content, logic, and styles into an index page with a router to navigate pages/content
+> Compile everything into a single index page with a router to navigate pages/content

 _serve_
 > Serve a single page to Github, Dropbox, or S3.